graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

 Determining the result of coercing an object or tagged type is the heart of the GraphQL executor, so this is covered in that section of the spec.

-Note that only Tagged types for which {IsOutputType(type)} returns {true} may be used in output.
+Note only Tagged types for which {IsOutputType(type)} returns {true} may be used in output.

 **Input Coercion**